-In September 2023, the World Bank published estimates of the global health burden and cost of lead exposure, and found that the worldwide toll of lead contamination is immense.
+In September 2023, the World Bank published For more than a century, lead has estimates of the global contributed to the inequalities facing health burden and cost of lead exposure, and found communities of color and workthat the worldwide toll ing-class residents in urban centers of lead contamination is immense.
 In 2019, more than 5.5 million adults died from heart diseases as a result, researchers found.
 And it's impacting the abilities of many young children.